Skip to main content

 Quotation of quotation

-If you quote the quotation, you will get expression that change special symbols with S-Expressions:
+If you quote the quotation, you will get a single expression where special symbols are replaced with a list:

 ''(1 2 3)